-Mount Stuart is a residential suburb of Hobart (Tasmania).
-With its post code of "7000", it is considered as an inner suburb of Hobart, lying north of West Hobart, west of North Hobart and south of Lenah Valley.
+Mount Stuart is a residential suburb of Hobart.
+With its post code of 7000, it’s considered an inner suburb, lying north of West Hobart, west of North Hobart and south of Lenah Valley.

 Mount Stuart is almost entirely residential, with some 1100 homes or households.
-There is a substantial primary school with attached kindergarten, a central hairdressing salon, St James Church just outside our boundary and a few shops on the outskirts of the suburb, and a large community hall, the Mount Stuart Memorial Hall.
+There’s a substantial primary school with attached kindergarten, a central hairdressing salon, St James Church just outside our boundary and a few shops on the outskirts of the suburb.
+There’s also a large community hall – the Mount Stuart Memorial Hall.

-Mount Stuart is fortunate to have a many convenient walkways, back tracks and connecting steps that allow pedestrians to move around and explore the suburb and its surrounds away from road traffic.
-Besides links between streets there are pathways to West Hobart through the Leonard Wall Reserve, to Lenah Valley via different routes and to the Knocklofty Reserve.
-Why not use the map to follow your own route for exercise, family walks and exploration?
-Click on the link Walkways and Backtracks of Mount Stuart Map
+Mount Stuart is fortunate to have many convenient walkways, backtracks and connecting steps that allow pedestrians to move around and explore the suburb and its surrounds away from road traffic.